softwareQinc/qpp/README.md

 and [g++](https://gcc.gnu.org/).
 See also <http://stackoverflow.com/questions/28997206/cygwin-support-for-c11-in-g4-9-2>
 for a bug related to lack of support for some C++11 math functions, and how to fix it.
-Quick fix: patch the standard library header `cmath` using the patch `./cmath_cygwin.patch`
+Quick fix: patch the standard library header file `cmath` using the patch `./cmath_cygwin.patch`

 - If your compiler does not support [OpenMP](http://openmp.org/)